Meet Us at GITEX Africa

 This scenario vividly explains the sensitivity involved with Facial Morphing which used to be a harmless graphical technique years ago.
 But today, regulators like NIST are primarily focused on setting the benchmark standards for Morphing Attack Detection for identity verification solution providers to detect and prevent face morphing attacks.

-NIST also explains the risk of facial morphing attacks and how the current facial recognition systems are performing to counter facial identity spoofing through morphing.
+NIST also explains the risk of facial morphing attacks and how the current face recognition systems are performing to counter facial identity spoofing through morphing.

 Facial Morphing or simply morphing is a graphical technique in which two or more images are blended to make a new image.
 The new image being a mixture of previous images closely resembles them at the same time.